DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 </main>
 ```

-The structure uses header/main/footer for layout, section/article for content organization, address for contact info, and time elements for dates.

 ## Single-page layout with sections for education, skills, and career history.

 **What?** A single-page layout contains all CV content within one HTML document organized into distinct sections without requiring navigation between pages.